 – Make sure your page is efficient and performant by limiting the number of embedded resources and avoid artificial delays such as time interstitials.

-– Instead, it crawls and renders your page in a stateless way.
+– What happens instead is that Googlebot crawls and renders your page in a stateless way.

-– Rendering web pages is a resource heavy process, therefore rendering will be delayed for a few days until Google has free resources.
+– Rendering web pages is a resource heavy process, therefore rendering might be delayed for a few days until Google has free resources.

 – The second indexing doesn’t check for canonical tag so the initially rendered version needs to include the canonical link, or else Googlebot will miss it altogether.